RaihanStark/raihanstark.github.io/_posts/2024-12-21-how-to-get-a-job-if-you-don-t-have-a-degree.md

 No need to add fancy graphics, skills bar, or anything like that.
 Just show them enough information of your quick summary of yourself.
 They will do research on your website, LinkedIn, GitHub, etc. So, Don't need to overwhelm them with too much information.

-## 4. Write a Perfect Cover Letter.
+## 4. Write a Perfect Cover Letter

 ![a good cover letter](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/glk279fraitsydennuwu.png)